CanaCred/governance/docs/gf_info/glossary.md

 3. **Examples**–Examples or non-examples may be included to help clarify the intended meaning of a term; the examples provided are not intended to be an exhaustive list.
 4. **Synonyms**–Terms with same or similar meaning used in other communities of interest

+## Terms from PCTF Glossary
+### Entity
+An entity is a thing with a distinct and independent existence such as a person, organization, or device that can be subject to legislation, policy, or regulations within a context, and which may have certain rights, duties, and obligations.
+An entity can perform one or more roles in the digital ecosystem.
+There are two types of entities: atomic entities and compound entities.
+An atomic entity is an entity that cannot be decomposed into smaller units.
+Persons are atomic entities.
+A compound entity is an entity that is comprised of one or more atomic entities.
+Organizations are compound entities.
+### Relationship
+A relationship is an association between two or more entities.
+The entities in the relationship can be any combination of atomic entities and compound entities.
+Relationships between entities must be differentiated from interactions between entities (i.e., transaction execution).

 ## Abstract from Bedrock Business Utility Glossary

 ### Steward